shrivatsabhat/shrivatsaBhat/README.md

 ### I'm a Student and Developer!
 -->

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on one of Typscript Project
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning Funtional Programming in Javascript
 - ⚡ Fun fact: I like video editing